Fiserv/Commerce-Hub/docs/In-Person/Integrations/Tap-to-Pay.md

 Download [Commerce Hub's Tap to Pay on iPhone Test App](https://github.com/Fiserv/TTPSampleApp).

 <-- theme: info -->
-> ​The XCode simulator supports testing Tap to Pay on iPhone, but it generates an intentionally invalid payment payload, so calls to authorize will fail. ​To run on a physical iPhone against the test environment, you must be logged into the phone with an [Apple Sandbox ID](https://developer.apple.com/apple-pay/sandbox-testing/).
+> The XCode simulator supports testing Tap to Pay on iPhone, but it generates an intentionally invalid payment payload, so calls to authorize will fail.
+To run on a physical iPhone against the test environment, you must be logged into the phone with an [Apple Sandbox ID](https://developer.apple.com/apple-pay/sandbox-testing/).

 ---